Florida Coastal Everglades LTER - Current Working Groups

-Boucek, R., J.S.
+Boucek, R. and J.S.
 Rehage.
 2015.
 Effects of an episodic drought on a floodplain subsidy consumed by mangrove river fishes.
-In Murchie, K.J., P.P.
+In Murchie, K.J. and P.P.
 Daneshgar(eds.)
 Mangroves as Fish Habitat.
 Proceedings of the 2nd Mangroves as Fish Habitat meeting..
 American Fisheries Society, .

 Cornett, Virginia C..
 2006.
 Spatial distribution of submerged aquatic vegetation in the Shark River Estuary and implications for understanding movement and feeding patterns of manatees (Tichechus manatus latirostris).
 Master's thesis, Florida International University.

 DeAngelis, D.L., J.C.
 Trexler and D.D.
 Donalson.
 2010.
 Competition dynamics in a seasonally varying wetland.
 Pages 1-14 In Cantrell, S., C. Cosner and S. Ruan(eds.)
 Spatial Ecology.
 Chapman Hall/CRC Press, Boca Raton, FL.